nautobot/nautobot/nautobot/docs/user-guide/feature-guides/saved-views.md

 Stay on the same page where we just created the new Saved View and make some modifications to the view.

-Note that an asterik appeared next to the title of the view.
-The asterik is an indicator that this saved view currently has unsaved changes.
+Note that an asterisk appeared next to the title of the view.
+The asterisk is an indicator that this saved view currently has unsaved changes.

 ![Unsaved saved view](./images/saved-views/unsaved-saved-view.png)